Stretches for Lower Back Pain

 Excercise and Back Pain: What You Should Know Before You Start

-So, now you're ready to stretch!
-Here are some great stretches for your lower back that you can try that will surely have you feeling great!
+So, now you are ready to stretch!
+Here are some great stretches for your lower back that you can try that will surely have you feeling great.

 Also called cobra in yoga, the prone press-up stretches the lumbar region of the back.
 It facilitates the restoration of the normal curvature of the spine.